Open Dialogue

 Open Dialogue is an alternative approach for treating psychosis as well as other mental health disorders developed in the 1980s in Finland by Yrjö Alanen and his collaborators.
-Open dialogue interventions are currently being trialed in several other countries including Australia, Austria, Denmark, Germany, Italy, Norway, Poland, the United Kingdom, and the United States.
+Open dialogue interventions are currently being trialed in several other countries including Australia, Belgium, Denmark, Germany, Italy, Norway, Poland, the United Kingdom, and the United States.
 In Israel there is a non-governmental organization called Open Dialogue Israel.

+Open Dialogue (OD) developed from Need-Adapted Treatment as described by Alanen and colleagues in the early 1990s.
+This approach took shape within the mental health services of Finnish Western Lapland in the 1980s and 1990s.
+During its initial research and training in psychotherapy, seven key principles were identified: